Customer Care Policy

 5. Refunds are considered only when the following circumstances have been met in full:

 6. A complaint lodged after an event will not normally lead to a refund.
-In exceptional circumstances and at the discretion of management, a refund or a partial refund or an offer of tickets for another event may be provided on a ‘without prejudice’ basis as a gesture of good will.
+In exceptional circumstances and at the discretion of management, a refund or a partial refund, or an offer of tickets for another event may be provided on a ‘without prejudice’ basis as a gesture of good will.

 7. No ancillary costs will be met in the event of a refund or partial refund being deemed appropriate.

-8. In the event of a cancellation the cost of tickets only will be refunded in full.
+8. In the event of a cancellation the full cost of tickets only will be refunded in full.

-9. In the event of a postponement or a forced change of date customers will either be able to:
+9. In the event of a postponement or a forced change of date, customers will either be able to:

 (II) Retain the ticket for the rearranged event.